 (“What I hear you cry, people post fake stuff??”
-Of course they do.)
+Of course, they do.)

-If you’ve noticed that “compare and despair” feeling, it’s time to step away and choose to reconnect at deeper more meaningful level.
+If you’ve noticed that “compare and despair” feeling, it’s time to step away and choose to reconnect at a deeper more meaningful level.

 1. Rebuild connection with compassion